awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

   13. }
   ```

-## Step 1: Add Metadata Section to AWS SAM Template<a name="serverless-sam-template-publishing-applications-step1"></a>
+## Step 1: Add a Metadata Section to the AWS SAM Template<a name="serverless-sam-template-publishing-applications-step1"></a>

 First add a `Metadata` section to your AWS SAM template\.
 Provide the application information to be published to the AWS Serverless Application Repository\.